Skip to main content

 At any point, if GasConsumed > GasWanted, the function returns with Code != 0 and the execution fails.

-Each transactions returns a response to the underlying consensus engine of type abci.ExecTxResult.
+Each transaction returns a response to the underlying consensus engine of type abci.ExecTxResult.
 The response contains:

 • Code (uint32): Response Code.
 0 if successful.